ipfs/kubo/exchange/bitswap/README.md

-#Welcome to Bitswap
+#Welcome to Bitswap (The data trading engine)

-Bitswap is the module that is responsible for requesting blocks over the network from other ipfs peers.
+Bitswap is the module that is responsible for requesting and providing data blocks over the network to and from other ipfs peers.
+The role of bitswap is to be a merchant in the large global marketplace of data.

 ##Main Operations
-Bitswap has three main operations:
+Bitswap has three high level operations:

 ###GetBlocks
-`GetBlocks` is a bitswap method used to request multiple blocks that are likely to all be provided by the same peer (part of a single file, for example).
+`GetBlocks` is a bitswap method used to request multiple blocks that are likely to all be provided by the same set of peers (part of a single file, for example).

 ###GetBlock
 `GetBlock` is a special case of `GetBlocks` that just requests a single block.

 ###HasBlock
 `HasBlock` registers a local block with bitswap.
-Bitswap will then send that block to any connected peers who want it (strategy allowing), and announce to the DHT that the block is being provided.
+Bitswap will then send that block to any connected peers who want it (with the strategies approval), record that transaction in the ledger and announce to the DHT that the block is being provided.

 ##Internal Details
 All `GetBlock` requests are relayed into a single for-select loop via channels.